DHS Could Benefit from Tracking Progress in Implementing the Small Vessel Security Strategy

 Recommendation for Executive Action

 Comments: In fiscal year 2014, we reported on the actions that the Department of Homeland Security (DHS) and its components, such as the U.S. Coast Guard and Customs and Border Protection (CBP), have taken to address small vessel security risks.
 We reported, among other things, that DHS had started or completed initiatives to address small vessel security risks, such as one initiative to assist the Coast Guard in assessing and monitoring small vessel launch sites and another to help CBP better track small vessels arriving from foreign locations.
-However, we also reported that DHS is not systematically tracking the progress being made by its components to address action items in its Small Vessel Security Strategy (SVSS) Implementation Plan, and we recommended that they do so on a regular basis.
-In April 2015, DHS officials stated that they evaluated the status of the plan and produced a report.
-DHS officials stated that the report was currently under final clearance to be sent to GAO and anticipated it being sent in May 2015.
-To fully address this recommendation, DHS will need to provide documentation of its evaluation and update of the SVSS Implementation Plan in 2016, and that additional reviews are to be conducted every two years thereafter.
+However, we also reported that DHS is not systematically tracking the progress being made by its components to address action items in its Small Vessel Security Strategy (SVSS) Implementation Plan, and we recommended that DHS take such action on a regular basis.
+In response, in April 2015, DHS reported that it had conducted a formal review of the status of the action items in the SVSS Implementation Plan in 2014, and the results of this review were documented in a December 2014 report that was approved by DHS in March 2015.
+Further, DHS reported that it intends to conduct another status assessment and update the SVSS Implementation Plan in 2016, and that additional reviews are to be conducted every two years thereafter.
 DHS also reported that it intends to provide the Secretary of the Department with an update that may result in a review of the SVSS to see if it remains aligned with Department priorities or is in need of revision.
 These actions are consistent with our recommendation and, as a result, this recommendation is closed as implemented.

 Recommendation: To improve DHS's ability to monitor progress, prioritize action items, and identify successes, the Secretary of Homeland Security should systematically gather information from the department's components and other relevant stakeholders to regularly update the progress they are making in addressing action items in the SVSS Implementation Plan.